Health literacy is an asset that people draw upon to make their health care decisions and to manage their health on a day-to-day basis.

 Information on teaching aids and research is also provided.

-This resource will be available soon.
+This resource is available now.

 National Safety and Quality Health Service Standards | Standard 2 - Partnering with Consumers